-- What experience the broker has in the business's business sector to ensure that the broker understands the business's insurance needs - What help and support the broker will provide when the business makes a claim - Can the broker provide the specialist support the business requires, for example, risk surveys or risk management advice - Can the broker demonstrate how it will help the business manage compliance with the Insurance Act 2015 - Can the broker demonstrate full transparency and clarity over its income and any potential conflicts of interest - Can the broker provide appropriate references for the business to review
+- What experience the broker has in the business's industry sector to ensure that the broker understands the business's insurance needs - What help and support the broker will provide when the business makes a claim - Can the broker provide the specialist support the business requires, for example, risk surveys or risk management advice - Can the broker demonstrate how it will help the business manage compliance with the Insurance Act 2015 - Can the broker demonstrate full transparency and clarity over its income and any potential conflicts of interest - Can the broker provide appropriate references for the business to review.

-In order to properly consider the above, the business may want to consider running a tender to appoint a broker.
-Running a tender can demonstrate good procurement governance and encourages brokers to secure the most competitive results in order to win the business (which is particularly important given the challenges of a hard market).
-Because of the complex ways in which some brokers earn much of their revenue, via commissions and fees from insurers, different broking organisations will have particularly strong relationships with some insurers, which they can leverage to achieve more competitive terms, but this will require the business to have enough information to make an informed choice whilst ensuring a broad spread of bidding insurers.
+In order to properly consider the above, the business may consider running a tender to appoint a broker.
+Running a tender can demonstrate good procurement governance and encourages brokers to secure the most competitive and comprehensive results in order to win the business.
+Because of the complex ways in which some brokers earn revenue, via commissions and fees from insurers, different broking organisations will have particularly strong relationships with some insurers, which they can leverage to achieve more competitive terms, but this will require the business to have enough information to make an informed choice whilst ensuring a broad spread of bidding insurers.
+See the Glossary to this Guide for more about remuneration, commission, brokerage and fees.